On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Introduction

-Our main result establishes that actor-critic, independent of any critic method, exhibits convergence to stationary points of the value function that are comparable to stochastic gradient ascent in the non-convex regime.
-We note that a key distinguishing feature from standard non-convex stochastic programming is that the rates are inherently tied to the bias of the search direction which is determined by the choice of critic scheme.
-In fact, our methodology is such that a rate for actor-critic can be derived for any critic only method for which a convergence rate in expectation on the parameters can be expressed.
-In particular, we characterize the rates for actor-critic with temporal difference (TD) and gradient TD (GTD) critic steps.
-Furthermore, we propose an Accelerated GTD (A-GTD) method derived from accelerations of stochastic compositional (quasi-) gradient descent \cite{wang2017stochastic}, which converges faster than TD and GTD.
+The asymptotic stability of linear TD algorithms hinges upon dynamical systems tools to encapsulate the mean estimation error sequence -- see \cite{borkar2000ode,kushner2003stochastic}.
+By contrast, a number of finite-time characterizations of various TD algorithms have appeared recently, i.e., those based on stochastic fixed point iterations and gradient-based approximations known as gradient temporal difference (GTD) \citep{sutton2009fast}.
+For TD algorithms, finite-time sublinear rates have been derived both in the case where samples (state-action-reward triples) are independent and identically distributed (i.i.d.) \citep{dalal2018finite,bhandari2018finite,lakshminarayanan2018linear} and when they exhibit Markovian dependence \citep{srikant2019finite}.
+Further, the convergence of GTD was established in \citep{koppel2017breaking,tolstaya2018nonparametric} by employing coupled supermartingales \citep{wang2017stochastic}, which permits us to derive the rates of convergence in expectation of GTD as corollaries.
+As a result, we may explicitly derive the bias due to critic estimation error in terms of the number of critic steps.
+This is in contrast to the use of an unbiased estimate from a Monte Carlo rollout, as in pure policy gradient methods.
+We further note that contemporaneously of beginning this work, several analyses of GTD have been developed \citep{liu2015finite,dalal2018finite,DalalST20} that refine the rates employed in this analysis; however, these results focus on concentration bounds (``lock-in probability"), a weaker metric of stability than convergence in mean, i.e., convergence in Lebesgue integral implies convergence in measure.
+Since in this work we focus on the intuitive and broadly interpretable \emph{global convergence} to stationarity in terms of the expected gradient norm of the value function, we seek to employ policy evaluation rates that are compatible with this goal, and defer refined lock-in probability results, for which tighter bounds of convergence on the critic exist, to future work.
+In this work, we link the behavior of actor-critic to gradient ascent algorithms with biased gradient directions.
+This bias is controllable and depends on the step-size and number of critic iterations per actor update.
+We perform this analysis for the setting that samples are i.i.d, which may be explicitly guaranteed through the introduction of a new Monte Carlo rollout step for each actor update.
+As a result, we establish that actor-critic, independent of any critic method, exhibits convergence to stationary points of the value function that are comparable to stochastic gradient ascent in the non-convex regime.
+A key distinguishing feature from standard non-convex stochastic programming is that the rates are inherently tied to the bias of the search direction which is determined by the choice of critic scheme.
+In fact, our methodology is such that a rate for actor-critic can be derived for any critic-only method for which a convergence rate in expectation on the parameters can be expressed.
+In particular, we establish the rates for actor-critic with temporal difference (TD) \citep{sutton1988learning} and gradient TD (GTD) \citep{sutton2009fast} critic steps.
+Furthermore, we propose an Accelerated GTD (A-GTD) method derived from accelerations of stochastic compositional gradient descent \citep{wang2017stochastic}, which converges faster than TD and GTD.